 6 with a view to further training in order to enhance professional competence in the Union, based on consultations with staff members, as appropriate, to examine and report to the Council how a programme of training for both managers and their staff could be implemented within the available financial resources throughout the Union;

-7 to continue to submit to the Council annual reports on the implementation of the human resources strategic plan and to provide to the Council, electronically where possible, statistics related to the issues outlined in Annex 1 to this resolution, and on other measures adopted in pursuance of this resolution,
+7 to continue to submit to the Council annual reports on the implementation of the human resources strategic plan, including issues relating to relations between management and staff, and to provide to the Council, electronically where possible, statistics related to the HRSP, and on other measures adopted in pursuance of this resolution,

 instructs the Council

-1 to ensure that the necessary staff and financial resources are made available for addressing issues related to human resources management and development in ITU as they emerge, within approved budget levels;
+1 to examine and approve the four-year Human Resources Strategic Plan in accordance with instructs the Secretary-General 1, and consider annual reports on the implementation of the HRSP and of this Resolution and to decide on the measures needed;

-2 to examine the Secretary-General's reports on these matters and to decide on the actions to be taken;
+2 to ensure that the necessary staff and financial resources are made available for addressing issues related to human resources management and development in ITU as they emerge, within approved budget levels;

-3 to allocate the appropriate resources for in-service training in accordance with an established programme, representing, to the extent practicable, a target of three per cent of the budget allocated to staff costs;
+3 to allocate the appropriate resources for in-service training in accordance with an established programme, as part of the budget allocated to staff costs;

-4 to follow with the greatest attention the question of recruitment and to adopt, within existing resources and consistent with the United Nations common system, the measures it deems necessary to secure an adequate number of qualified candidates for Union posts, particularly taking account of considering b), c) and h) above.
+4 to follow with the greatest attention the question of recruitment and to adopt, within existing resources and consistent with the United Nations common system, the measures it deems necessary to secure an adequate number of qualified candidates for Union posts, particularly taking account of considering b), c) and f) above.

-ANNEX 1 TO RESOLUTION 48 (Rev. busan, 2014)
+ANNEX 1 TO RESOLUTION 48 (Rev. Dubai, 2018)